 - MTHFR gene mutations do not lead directly to various disorders and diseases, only the lack of cheap and effective treatments do.

 - Quacks who are pushing MTHFR gene mutations as the basis of a wide range of diseases are in it for money, because, it is easily and cheaply treated (in most cases).

 - MTHFR gene and vaccines – no relationship, and there is no relationship between the mutation and vaccine adverse effects.
 None.

 - There’s a whole internet worth of pseudoscience that pushes something called 5-methyltetrahydrofolate (5-MTHF) to treat MTHFR gene mutations because someone looked at the chart near the top of this article and figured out that the MTHFR gene mutations would suppress production of 5-MTHF.
 However, that oversimplifies (typical pseudoscience) the methionine and folate cycles.
 There are a lot of feedback loops that control the production of a boatload of stuff necessary for good health.
 And, once again, MTHFR gene mutations that completely shut off 5-MTHF production are extraordinarily rare – only 50 cases.
 Almost all of the MTHFR gene mutation individuals produce adequate 5-MTHF and can be supplemented by folic acid.
 If you look up 5-MTHF, you will find only non-evidence based medicine pushers who try to make you think that you need to supplement with this form of folate.

 - Plausibility is extremely important to biomedical research.
 You might find that kids break their arms at a higher rate after vaccination than the rate for those who are unvaccinated.
-That might be interesting, except there’s no plausible way a vaccine could cause the bones of their arm weaken in any appreciable way.
+That might be interesting, except there’s no plausible way a vaccine could cause the bones of their arm to weaken in any appreciable way.
 Maybe the real plausible hypothesis is that vaccinated children have superior immune systems, so they’re out playing baseball and soccer, occasionally breaking their bones.